Learn how to hang your shower curtain so it actually stays up and doesn’t keep falling down.

 So frustrating!
 I assumed there was an easy solution to the problem and did a bit of googling.

 There was a lot of advice about making sure you are using a tension rod (check, I’m not an idiot) and being sure to insert the rod at an angle to get a tight fit.

 I tried all the tricks and it made absolutely no difference.

 A few times it immediately started sliding back down the tiles, other times it seemed like it might actually work only to crash to the ground a few hours later.

 I found other solutions that suggested adding screws or brackets to the tile walls – not exactly what I wanted to do to the beautiful subway tile I had just spent weeks installing.

-I kept researching and finally I found an awesome idea at Mojo Savings.
-I modified their method slightly and it seems to be the perfect solution to the falling shower curtain problem.
+I kept researching and finally, I found an awesome idea that seems to be the perfect solution to the falling shower curtain problem.

 So what was the magic solution?
 Felt furniture pads.
 You know, the little felt circles you put on chair legs to keep them from scratching the floor.

 I found two felt furniture pads in our junk drawer and stuck one on each end of the shower curtain.